MileHacker Logo

 Chadian Music Genres

 Explore local music genres, often a mix of traditional rhythms and contemporary sounds.
-Listening before your trip immerses you in the culture.
+Listening before your trip immerses you inside the culture.

 Traditional Chadian Art